 Subject to the provisions of the California Nonprofit Mutual Benefit Corporation Law and any limitations in the articles of incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the organization shall be managed, and all powers shall be exercised, by or under the direction of the Executive Board.

 SECTION 2.
 Specific Powers

 Without prejudice to these general powers, and subject to the same limitations, the Executive Board shall have the power to:

-a) Select and remove all officers, agents, and employees of the corporation; prescribe any powers and duties for them that are consistent with law, with the articles of incorporation, and with these bylaws; and fix their compensation.
+a) Select and remove all officers, agents, and employees of the organization; prescribe any powers and duties for them that are consistent with law and with these bylaws; and fix their compensation.

-c) Adopt, make, and use a corporate seal; prescribe the forms of membership certificates; and alter the form of the seal and certificate.
+c) Adopt, make, and prescribe the forms of membership certificates; and alter the form of the certificate,

-d) Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered for the corporation’s purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.
+d) Borrow money and incur indebtedness on behalf of the organization and cause to be executed and delivered for the organization’s purposes, in the organization name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.

 SECTION 3.
 Action without meeting